United Arab Emirates Widens Travel Ban Leaving Many South Asians Unable to Return to Country | Business

 United Arab Emirates Widens Travel Ban Leaving Many South Asians Unable to Return to Country

-LONDON, May 13, 2021 /PRNewswire/ -- The United Arab Emirates has widened its travel ban to include Pakistan, Nepal and Sri Lanka.
+The United Arab Emirates has widened its travel ban to include Pakistan, Nepal and Sri Lanka.
 The ban came into effect on May 12th.
-The announcement comes after the UAE banned Indians from travelling to the country to curb the spread of the India COVID variant.
+The announcement comes after the UAE banned Indians from traveling to the country to curb the spread of the India COVID variant.
 However, this ban will not include long-term residency holders (such as the Golden Visa) and diplomats.
 Those that consider the UAE their home base but are not holders of the visa or hold citizenship must find alternative solutions to the restrictions.

 Over the last year, the pandemic has triggered mass uncertainty across the globe.
 To combat this, high net-worth individuals and their families have increasingly invested in second citizenship as an insurance policy to protect their future financially and physically.
 Citizenship by Investment Programmes, in particular, have become a popular route to achieving this.
 Under this initiative, wealthy investors can become legal and lifelong citizens within two to three months once making a qualifying investment into either a government fund or buying selected real estate options.

-CS Global Partners, a London-headquartered immigration firm specialising in citizenship by investment, has noted an uptick in applications since the start of the pandemic. ''For many wealthy individuals, the pandemic is the first time that they recognise the undeniable need for a Plan B. It's not only a matter of protecting your family's immediate safety but ensuring that your eggs are not all in one basket financially.
+CS Global Partners (http://www.csglobalpartners.com/ ), a London-headquartered immigration firm specializing in citizenship by investment, has noted an uptick in applications since the start of the pandemic. ''For many wealthy individuals, the pandemic is the first time that they recognize the undeniable need for a Plan B. It's not only a matter of protecting your family's immediate safety but ensuring that your eggs are not all in one basket financially.
 Second citizenship can provide all of this,'' says Micha Emmett, CEO of CS Global Partners.

-St Kitts and Nevis introduced the world's first and, now, the longest-standing CBI Programme in 1984.
-With nearly four decades of experience, the programme is recognised within the investment migration industry as a ''Platinum Standard'' brand.
-Not only is it a trusted product, but it remains to be one of the fastest citizenship programmes globally, as highlighted in the 2020 CBI Index.
+St Kitts and Nevis introduced the world's first and, now, the longest-standing CBI Programme (https://www.ciu.gov.kn/ ) in 1984.
+With nearly four decades of experience, the program is recognized within the investment migration industry as a ''Platinum Standard'' brand.
+Not only is it a trusted product, but it remains to be one of the fastest citizenship programs globally, as highlighted in the 2020 CBI Index.
 It also ensures its due diligence framework is robust and multi-tiered, accepting only those of the highest moral character.

-Under the Sustainable Growth Fund, investors who choose St Kitts and Nevis can also take advantage of a limited time offer that confers citizenship to a family of four for only $150,000 instead of $195,000.
+Under the Sustainable Growth Fund (https://www.ciu.gov.kn/the-sustainable-growth-fund/ ), investors who choose St Kitts and Nevis can also take advantage of a limited-time offer that confers citizenship to a family of four for only $150,000 instead of $195,000.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)